innovatorved/gray_scale_to_color_image/README.md

 - Open the browser and go to http://localhost:7860 to access the web application.

 - Upload a black and white image to see it transformed into a colored image.

+## Note
+During the first run, the project will download a pre-trained model.
+This may take some time and use up some data.
+It is recommended to run the project on a Wi-Fi connection to avoid using up mobile data.

 ## License

 [MIT](https://github.com/innovatorved/gray_scale_to_color_image/blob/main/LICENSE)